ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/Module1.md

 mso-bidi-theme-font:minor-latin'><span style='mso-list:Ignore'>2.<span
 style='font:7.0pt "Times New Roman"'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; </span></span></span></b><![endif]><b
 style='mso-bidi-font-weight:normal'><span
-style='mso-spacerun:yes'> </span>Rename Sheet 1 to Bar Chart Options (which
+style='mso-spacerun:yes'>Â </span>Rename Sheet 1 to Bar Chart Options (which
-will also change the title of the page to “Bar Chart Options” – Additionally: right click the sheet tab and choose “color” off the menu.<span style='mso-spacerun:yes'>  </span>(*note: these colors are your preference, but back at work, you may consider using them to differentiate departments, or sheets vs. dashboards, or projects, etc.)<o:p></o:p></b></p>
+will also change the title of the page to Â“Bar Chart OptionsÂ” Â– Additionally: right click the sheet tab and choose Â“colorÂ” off the menu.<span style='mso-spacerun:yes'>Â  </span>(*note: these colors are your preference, but back at work, you may consider using them to differentiate departments, or sheets vs. dashboards, or projects, etc.)<o:p></o:p></b></p>